aradarbel10/aradarbel10.github.io/blog/complex-are-matrices.md

 Back to polynomials, it might be worth thinking "what do we need to put things inside polynomials?".
 Concretely, when we have a polynomial with coefficients in $$\mathbb{F}$$ and one variable $$x$$ (written $$p\in\mathbb{F}[x]$$), when does the expression $$p(A)$$ make sense?

 As we know, if $$A\in\mathbb{F}$$, that's just treating the polynomial as a regular function.
 But what about $$n\times n$$ matrices over $$\mathbb{F}$$?
 They can be added, subtracted, and multiplied, hence raised to a power.
-Matrices can also be multiplicated by a scalar.
+Matrices can also be multiplied by a scalar.
 So it's not so absurd to try plugging a matrix into a polynomial.

+> If the polynomial contains a constant $a_0$, it will have to become $a_0I$ to be compatible with the other matrices.

 We are especially interested in a specific polynomial.
 Given a matrix $$A\in \mathrm{Mat}_n(\mathbb{F})$$, we define its *characteristic polynomial* $$\chi_A := \det(A-xI)$$.
 The $$x$$ there is the variable, and if you try to actually compute the determinant you will see it is indeed a polynomial in $$x$$.